flipyap/distillery/README.md

 - GitHub
 - GitLab
 - Homebrew (binaries only, if anything has a dependency, it will not work at this time)
-- Hashicorp (special handling for their releases, pointing to github repos will automatically pass through)
+- Hashicorp (special handling for their releases, pointing to GitHub repos will automatically pass through)
+- Kubernetes (special handling for their releases, pointing to GitHub repos will automatically pass through)

 ### Authentication